 However, I figured it was about time I did an updated post and video on the slight tweaks I’ve made to this cornbread dressing over the years.

 If you like it EXACTLY the way I posted many years ago then feel free to use that recipe.
 I’ll always keep up the original recipes of foods that I tweak so no worries.

 What’s the difference between my two cornbread dressing recipes?

-This recipe is loaded with more spices, flavorful chicken thighs, a new buttermilk cornbread recipe, and red peppers.
-They are minor tweaks that makes a big difference in my opinion!
-However both recipes are amazing!
+This old fashioned cornbread dressing recipe is loaded with more spices, flavorful chicken thighs, a new buttermilk cornbread recipe, and red peppers.
+They are minor tweaks that make a big difference in my opinion!
+However, both recipes are amazing!

 Since this recipe has so much broth be sure to use a really good brand that is well seasoned and salted.
 If I don’t have any homemade stock or broth in the freezer, I use Better Than Bouillon roasted chicken base.
 It’s in paste form and you just mix it with water.

-Here are a few tips on how to make the best Southern Cornbread Dressing
+Here are a few tips on how to make the best Southern, Old Fashioned Cornbread Dressing

 - TASTE, TASTE, TASTE!
 Before adding the eggs, adjust your spices to perfection.
 Your dressing mix should taste exactly the way you want your finished dressing to taste.
 Once satisfied mix in the eggs.